Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before you spend hours debugging that cryptic error,  *Google it first*.
-Seriously.
-You're not the first person to wrestle with a semicolon in the wrong place (or a missing parenthesis – those sneaky devils!).
-Stack Overflow is your friend, not your enemy.
-Save your sanity (and your hair).
+- **Pro Tip:**  Before you write a single line of code,  sketch out your solution on a napkin (or whiteboard, if you're feeling fancy).
+Trust me, debugging a napkin is *way* easier than debugging 500 lines of "brilliant" code born from pure inspiration (aka, no planning).
+Think of it as preemptive code therapy.
+Your future self will thank you (and maybe even buy you a coffee).

 ---

-### 📅 Last Updated: 2024-12-09 12:19
+### 📅 Last Updated: 2024-12-09 16:12

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!